w3c/wai-curricula/content/designer/navigation-and-interaction.md

 Students should be able to:

-* create designs that support alternatives to multi-pointer gestures using single pointer activation
+* create designs that support alternatives to multi-pointer gestures (such as swipe or pinch) using single pointer activation
-* ensure down event on single pointer gestures either:
+* ensure down event on single pointer gestures:
-  * do not perform any action
+  * do not perform any action, or
   * have available mechanisms to abort or undo any action carried on
 * create designs that support alternatives to devise or user motion such as shaking, by using user interface components that do not require motion
 * ensure response to motion can be disabled by the user to prevent accidental actuation, such as undoing an action by shaking a device